Epimetrics-Inc/website/_posts/2018-05-2-Great -Lessons-from-the-Global-Burden-of-Disease-Training-in-Greece.md

 ---
--title: Great Lessons from the Global Burden of Disease Training in Greece
+title: Great Lessons from the Global Burden of Disease Training in Greece

 # Article Details
--image: /assets/posts/2018-05-02-Great/banner.png
+featured_image: /assets/posts/2018-05-02-Great/banner.png
--date: 2018-05-2
+date: 2018-05-2
--author: Jason Haw, MSc, Executive Director
+author: nel_jason_haw
--featured: true
+featured: true
 ---

 Together with around 60 participants from dozens of countries, I attended the annual Global Burden of Disease (GBD) of the Institute of Health Metrics and Evaluation (IHME) last April 8 to 16, 2018.
 I was one of two representatives of the Philippines.